-Some Specific Features
+SystemC Specific Features

-- Module: A basic but most important Class
+- Modules:

-- A hierarchical entity that can have other modules or processes contained in it.
+- A class called a module: A hierarchical entity that can have other modules or processes contained in it.

-- Ports and Channels:
+- Ports:

 - Modules have ports through which they connect to other modules.

 - Single-direction and bidirectional ports.

 - Signals:

 - SystemC supports resolved and unresolved signals.

 - Processes:

 - used to describe functionality.

 - contained inside modules.